brendan-mccaffrey/cia-factbook-scraper/README.md

 # Web Scraper - CIA World Factbook

 This is a Java project focused on scraping data off the web using JSoup.
-In this project, the program connects with the [CIA World Factbook](https://www.cia.gov/library/publications/the-world-factbook/) to retreive information based on the user's request.
+In this project, the program connects with the [CIA World Factbook](https://www.cia.gov/library/publications/the-world-factbook/) to retrieve information based on the user's request.
 The options presented to the user at the menu are as follows.

 ### Functionality